MediaMath/lambda-cron/README.md

 ### HTTP task

 It sends an HTTP request (GET or POST).
+This task allows to reach any service that provides an API.
 The task definition must contain the following keys:

 * **type**: *http*